 This project is jointly funded by Sparks and charity partner Great Ormond Street Hospital Children’s Charity through the National Research Funding Call.

 Every year, in the UK, approximately 750 babies are born with Down’s syndrome.
 Down’s syndrome is a genetic condition that results in some level of learning disability and a particular range of physical characteristics.

 The condition is caused by the presence of an extra chromosome – a package that carries our genetic information.
 All children with Down’s syndrome will have some level of learning disability but each individual child will be affected in different ways.
 It is currently difficult to predict to what extent a child will be affected – information which can help families prepare and plan for the future.

 Currently, very little is known about how Down’s Syndrome alters the way the brain grows and develops and exactly how that leads to learning disabilities.
-Professor Mary Rutherford is an expert in brain development and imaging and wants to use her expertise to help understand brain development in babies with Down’s syndrome.
+Professor Mary Rutherford is an expert in brain development and imaging and wants to use her expertise to help understand brain development in these babies.

 All children with Down’s syndrome will have some level of learning disability but each individual child will be affected in different ways.